[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 2001) A seminar focusing on images of the Other in Catalan

-and literature and, specifically, in the Catalonia of the late '60's.
+specifically, in the Catalonia of the late '60's.
+Students will then

-for analysis of alterity in novels by Juan Marsé (economy and social
+preparation for analysis of alterity in novels by Juan Marsé

 Spanish 396-02 |